 Potentially Vicious and Dangerous Dog.
-Any Dog that, within the preceding 18 months, has (i) attempted to Attack or has Attacked a person or Domesticated Animal; (ii) engaged in any behavior that reasonably would have required a person to take defensive action to prevent bodily injury; or (iii) bitten a person or a Domesticated Animal causing a minor injury.
+Any Dog that, within the preceding 18 months, has (i) attempted to Attack or has Attacked a person or Domesticated Animal or Farm Animal; (ii) engaged in any behavior that reasonably would have required a person to take defensive action to prevent bodily injury; or (iii) bitten a person or a Domesticated Animal or Farm Animal causing a minor injury.

 Proof of ownership.
-Documentation in support of a property right in an Animal that includes, but is not limited to, veterinary records, rabies vaccination certificates, licenses, photographs, bills of sale, breed registries, written transfers of ownership, a microchip, and verbal or written third party verifications.
+Documentation in support of a property right in an Animal that includes, but is not limited to, veterinary records, rabies vaccination certificates, licenses, photographs, bills of sale, breed registries, written transfers of ownership, a microchip, and verbal or written third-party verifications.

 Public Nuisance Animal.
-An animal found to be or have been in one or more of the conditions set forth in Section 32
+An animal found to be or have been in one or more of the conditions set forth in Section 32 enclosure shall have secure sides and a secure top to prevent the Dog from escaping and shall also provide protection for the Dog from the elements.
+The enclosure shall be of suitable size for the Dog.

 Secure enclosure.
-A place in which a Dog is securely confined indoors or in a securely enclosed and locked pen or structure suitable to prevent the entry of children under the age of twelve and designed to prevent the Dog from escaping. .
-Such enclosure shall have secure sides and a secure top to prevent the Dog from escaping and shall also provide protection for the Dog from the elements. .
-The enclosure shall be of suitable size for the Dog.
+A place in which a Dog is securely confined indoors or in a securely enclosed and locked pen or structure suitable to prevent the entry of children under the age of twelve and designed to prevent the Dog from escaping.
+Such